SyncfusionExamples/How-to-use-legend-and-its-related-features-in-.NET-MAUI-SfCircularChart/README.md

 **Toggle Series Visibility**

 To hide a particular segment in the MAUI circular charts by toggling the legend, use the [ToggleSeriesVisibility](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartLegend.html?tabs=tabid-1%2Ctabid-3%2Ctabid-7%2Ctabid-12%2Ctabid-13%2Ctabid-5%2Ctabid-10%2Ctabid-15#Syncfusion_Maui_Charts_ChartLegend_ToggleSeriesVisibility) property.
-This property allows you to dynamically change the visibility of a segment by tapping the respective legend item.
+This property allows to dynamically change the visibility of a segment by tapping the respective legend item.

 [XAML]
  ```xml